 Salesforce.com's remarkable accomplishments are undoubtedly impressive.
 But their influence on the world and the community they aspire to shape stands out.

-The possibilities for what lies ahead for Salesforce and the community they've cultivated are endless.
+The possibilities for what lies ahead for Salesforce and their cultivated community are endless.
+You know what else is endless?
+The benefits of partnering up with Hutte for your Git-based Salesforce development.